Information on the Yellow Dung Fly

-Size, Shape and Colour: Approximatley 6-9mm long, wing span 10mm.
+Size, Shape and Colour of a Yellow Dung Fly: Approximatley 6-9mm long, wing span 10mm.
 The males are covered in bright yellow fur, whereas the females are more of a dull yellow and less fur.
 They have quite a large probosis with which to feed on any dung they may pass.

 Biology: The dung fly life cycle is approximately for 20 days during the summer, but can have multiple generations during the year.
 In early spring yellow dung-flies congregate on dung to mate and lay their eggs.
 The larvae will then feed and develop inside the dung.